Benjscho/gym-mdptetris/README.md

-# gym-mdptetris
+# `gym-mdptetris`

-gym-mdptetris provides reinforcement learning environments for Tetris based upon a piece drop implementation of the game.
+Gym-MDPTetris provides reinforcement learning environments for Tetris based upon a piece drop implementation of the game.
 Each transition moves from a state with a piece and a board state to a board state with the dropped piece and a new piece.